 The health benefits of dry January

-Dry January increases in popularity every year, with more people looking to give themselves a break from alcohol after the busy festive period.
-But knowing how cutting alcohol from our diets can positively affect our health can be a great motivator to carry on the good work throughout the year.
+Dry January increases in popularity every year, but knowing how cutting alcohol from our diets can positively affect our health can be a great motivator to carry on the good work throughout the year.

 We all know that excessive alcohol consumption can cause liver damage.
 Although the liver is remarkable in the fact that it has powers of regeneration and repair, prolonged exposure to high levels of alcohol (which is often the case for many of us during the festive period) can cause damage to the liver.
 After an indulgent Christmas and New Year, many of us may feel slightly guilty about the amount of alcohol we have consumed, and worry about the effect this has had on our liver.